mission-deny-the-mission/huggingface_transformers/README.md

 - `HF_MODEL_NAME`: Hugging Face model identifier (default: "LiquidAI/LFM2-700M")
 - `FORCE_CPU`: Force CPU-only mode even if GPU is available.
 Set to `true`, `1`, `yes`, or `on` to enable (default: auto-detect)
+- `CPU_THREADS`: Number of CPU threads to use for inference (default: auto-detected based on CPU cores).
+Set to a number like `4` or `8` to limit threads

 ## Requirements